starspritechippy/starspritechippy/README.md

 ## Heyo
 ### The name's Chippy, good to see you here!

-I usually mess around with Python, creating Discord bots and little scripts in the process.
-APIs and Image processing are other things I'm currently looking into.
-I've recently started looking into the Rust programming language and while the journey so far has been a little rough, I'm determined to see this through to the end.
+It's been a rough journey so far, coding on-and-off for and long periods of drought in between, but I'm working to change that soon!
+I've mainly been using Python but also dabbling in JS/TS and Rust from time to time.
+The preference is with Python of course since I know that better.

-Fun fact: I actually started learning Python to make a Discord bot.
+Fun fact: I actually started my programming journey with Python, trying to make a Discord bot.
 The motivation was mainly "let's give this a try" :D

 At the moment, I'm programming mainly for personal projects, but I'm interested to see what working in a team is like.

-You can contact me on [Discord](https://discord.com/users/811315518555422802), this is where I'm most active at the moment.
+Hoping to fill this page up more as I get more into coding again.

 -- stats time --
 [![github stats](https://github-readme-stats.vercel.app/api?username=starspritechippy&theme=dracula&show_icons=true&title_color=56c3e6)](https://github.com/anuraghazra/github-readme-stats)